CraftTweaker/CraftTweaker-Documentation/docs/mods/AppliedEnergistics2/Grinder.md

 #### Remove Recipes

-The follow script will remove all Grinder recipes that output Flint.
+The following script will remove all Grinder recipes that output Flint.

 ```zenscript
 // <recipetype:appliedenergistics2:grinder>.removeRecipe(IItemStack output)